 - Consider a supplement containing long chain omega-3 fats from microalgae, particularly for infants and those who are pregnant or breastfeeding

 - Check out our information about vitamins B12 and D, calcium, iron, zinc, selenium and omega-3 fats to make sure that you are getting enough

 - Maintain a healthy weight, or lose some weight if it is above the healthy range

 The Vegan Society markets a vitamin and mineral supplement called VEG 1, which is designed to provide vegans with reliables intakes of vitamins B12 and D, iodine and selenium.

 Also, The Vegan Society has developed a free dietary self-assessment app for vegans called VNutrition.
 If you’re new to veganism, or you’d like to check the quality of your long-term vegan diet, please try it out on your Android or Apple device.

 Your health and your diet

 The aim of our information about health and nutrition is to help you get the most out of your vegan lifestyle, and optimise your health.
 Once you’ve finished looking at our website, see what other vegan dietitians have to say about totally plant-based diets:

-- Becoming Vegan written by Dietitians Brenda Davis and Vesanto Melina
+- Becoming Vegan written by US Dietitians Brenda Davis and Vesanto Melina

 Since you're here...